Novel Topological Effects in Dense QCD in a Magnetic Field

 \section{Concluding Remarks}

-In this paper we studied the anomalous transport properties of the MDCDW phase, which could be one of the phases of cold-dense matter in a magnetic field.
-We showed that the system exhibits an anomalous charge that depends on the applied magnetic field and the modulation parameter that characterizes the inhomogeneity of the particle-hole condensate, which is dynamically generated in this phase.
-The electric charge has a topological nature that comes from the spectral asymmetry of the LLL quarks.
-Also, in the presence of an electric field not parallel to the background magnetic field, there exists an anomalous non-dissipative current that depends on the modulation parameter.
+In this paper we studied the topological effects of the MDCDW phase, which could be one of the phases of cold-dense quark matter in a magnetic field.
+We showed that the system exhibits an anomalous charge that depends on the applied magnetic field and the modulation of the particle-hole condensate.
+The topological nature of the electric charge can be traced back to the spectral asymmetry of the LLL modes.
+The spectral asymmetry is also responsible for an anomalous non-dissipative Hall current that depends on the modulation parameter.

 We call the reader's attention to an interesting connection between ultraviolet (UV) and infrared (IR) phenomena in the MDCDW phase.
 The appearance of $\Omega_{anom}$ in the thermodynamic potential (\ref{TP-Contributions}) is a consequence of the regularization of the high-energy modes in the difference of two ill-defined sums from which the anomalous and the finite medium contributions are extracted \cite{KlimenkoPRD82}.
 Since the anomalous term contributes to the gap equation for $q$, whose origin is IR because it comes from the quark-hole pairing, we have that the UV physics affects the IR properties of the system.